 - Death from alcohol poisoning.

 Youth who start drinking before age 15 years are five times more likely to develop alcoholism later in life than those who begin drinking at or after age 21 years.

 If you’d like to help change these statistics, join us and other concerned community members in Washington County as we work together with a special focus on underage drinking prevention.
-If you would like to be part of this effort, please fill out this member profile and return it to us as indicated.
-If you have any questions, please feel free to call Janis Williamson at 301-671-3000 or use the contact form below.
+If you would like to be part of this effort, please fill out this Community Member Profile and return it to us as indicated.
+If you have any questions, please feel free to call Lisa Fairburn at 301-671-3000 or use the contact form below.

 Together we can explore and effectively respond to the various factors that contribute to underage drinking in our community.

 Meeting dates: Meetings are usually at noon on the third Thursday of the month.
 Please see our online event calendar for exact dates, times and location.